codeams/browser-cache-file-recovery/README.md

 ## Known issues

 1. If you're getting an *Unknown file type* error or a *No results* error try to copy only the content of the file.
-In chrome it's the second section only (the sections are divided by lines) and in firefox it's everything under the line where the weird numbers start.
+In chrome it's the second section only (the sections are divided by lines) and in firefox it's everything under the line.
-1. The script will ommit the last 0 to 15 characters of your file.
+1. The script will omit the last 0 to 15 characters of your file.
 See [the issue](https://github.com/codeams/browser-cache-file-recovery/issues/1/).

 ## License